Click here for Package Travel and Linked Travel Arrangements

 VII.
 The Scottish airports: Edinburgh, Glasgow, Prestwick and Aberdeen

-e) A significant change to your itinerary, missing out one or more destination entirely.
+e) A significant change to your itinerary, for example missing out a significant destination entirely.

-(5) If we have to make a significant change to or cancel a confirmed tour, we will in addition to the options set out above pay you reasonable compensation in the following circumstances*:
+(9) If we have to make a significant change to or cancel a confirmed tour, we will pay you reasonable compensation in the following circumstances*:

 a) If, where we make a significant change, you do not accept the changed arrangements and cancel your booking; or